404Wolf/webrtcdroid/srs.typ

 // the major groups of related requirements and how they relate, such as a top
 // level data flow diagram or a class diagram, is often effective.

-== User Classes and Characteristics
+== User Classes and Characteristics // alesandro

 // Identify the various user classes that you anticipate will use this product.
 // User classes may be differentiated based on frequency of use, subset of